 Days of Week

 Days of Week operates like 'Days' except you can limit it to a specific day of week to avoid comparing a Monday to a Saturday.
-A trend of the last 5 Fridays can help chefs correctly forecast demand to prep accurately or managers schedule an appropriate number of support staff based on recent business levels.
+A trend of the last 5 Fridays can help chefs correctly forecast demand to prep accurately, or managers schedule appropriate support staff based on recent business levels.

 You can set your 'Weekends' is fiscal setup and run a trend on how weekends have been going as a group, this is especially popular for high-volume business or seasonal patios.

 If you'd like to zoom out and see larger trends and shifts in customer behaviors or report on how your business changes throughout a season or year, setting a trend to 'Weeks' compares each week for the duration set to each other and provides an average.
 This is especially helpful for putting recent sales in context, and forecasting future sales.